2Shad/DevOps/README.md

 - Configure Instance Details (Subnet needs to be "DevOpsStudent default 1a" and set "Auto-assign Public IP" to Enable)
 - Add Tags (**Key:** NAME, **Value:** ENG103A_SHADMAN)
 - Create Security Group "eng103a_shadman", and set SSH sources allowed to "My IP"
+- Use `eng103a.pem` ssh keys

-> After adding the ssh key in .ssh folder, we can ssh into the machine by `ssh -i "~/.ssh/eng103a.pem" ubuntu@ec2-18-203-110-16.eu-west-1.compute.amazonaws.com`
+> After adding the ssh key in .ssh folder and setting permission to `400` , we can ssh into the machine by `ssh -i "~/.ssh/eng103a.pem" ubuntu@{IP}`

-> we can copy our files onto the cloud by doing `scp -i "~/.ssh/eng103a.pem" -r sync ubuntu@ec2-18-203-110-16.eu-west-1.compute.amazonaws.com:~` (Makes sure to copy the app folder that has all the dependencies already installed)
+> we can copy our files onto the cloud by doing `scp -i "~/.ssh/eng103a.pem" -r sync ubuntu@{IP}:~` (Makes sure to copy the app folder that has all the dependencies already installed)

 > We can open more ports for our VMs by selecting or VM and adding them in Security > Security groups > Inbound rules

 ### **Don't forget to shutdown your AWS VMs after you are done**

-- Ceate another EC2 for MongoDB
+- Create another EC2 for MongoDB
 - set-up/install the required version of MongoDB
 - change mongod.conf to allow app access
-- Only allow the App instance to access the DB instance
+- Only allow the App instance to access the DB instance in the security group, by setting the source IP of our APP for port 27017
-- 27017 APP IP
-- Create enviroment variable in the App instance so it can connect to the DB instance
+- Create our env variable in the App instance so it can connect to the DB instance
-- `npm start`
+- use `npm start` preferably in a `screen` since AWS automatically disconnects after a while.